parvusdomus/tricube/README.md

 On the Rank number:
     - Left click increases current value
-    - Right click decreases current value
+    - Right Click Increases current value

 On Effort (heart):
-    - Left click increases current value
+    - Left click decreases current value
-    - Right click decreases current value
+    - Right Click increases current value
-    - Shift + Left click increases Max value (Max 43)
+    - Shift + Left click decreases Max value (Max 43)
-    - Shift + Right click decreases current value (min 1)
+    - Shift + Right Click increases current value (min 1)

 There are many settings to change fonts, colors and background images.
 Also you can activate several settings for Tricube Tactics, such as Knacks, Subtraits and Substyles.
 The Tricube Tactics initiative is set as the default one.